tudorsf/AngularApp/README.md

-This project is a CRUD App using Angular CLI and LocalStoraga.
+This project is a CRUD App using Angular CLI and LocalStorage.
 You can Add, Edit, Delete and hide a project.
 You can add a picture for a better understading of the project description and a url to the clients website.

 # ShowcasedWorks